San Martín de Mendoza

 Atlético Club San Martín (popularly known as San Martín de Mendoza) is a football club from the city of San Martín in Mendoza Province, Argentina.
-The team currently plays in the Torneo Argentino B, which is the regionalised fourth division of the Argentine football league system.
+The team currently plays in the Torneo Federal A, which is the regionalised third division of the Argentine football league system.

 Overview

 San Martín de Mendoza has played 8 seasons at the top level of Argentine football, more specifically in the Torneo Nacional tournaments of 1967, 1969, 1971–74, 1976, 1978.
 San Martín's best ever finish was a third position in its zone, achieved in 1974 and 1978.

 San Martín was relegated from Primera B Nacional at the end of 2005–06 after losing the playoff against San Martín de Tucumán.
 The club was then found guilty of match-fixing in the 2006–07 season.
 Therefore San Martín was punished with a 10-point deduction, which left the team in the relegation zone.
 San Martín finally was relegated for a second time in a year, this time to the Torneo Argentino B.